opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contour_features/js_contour_features.markdown

 </body>
 \endhtmlonly

-@note cv.isContourConvex() is not in the white list.
+@note cv.isContourConvex() which  can check if a curve is convex or not is not in the white list.

 6. Checking Convexity
 ---------------------